shwetams/containers-rest-cosmos-aks-java/infrastructure/README.md

-# Project Jackson Infrastructure
+# Deploying Infrastructure

-This repository includes the ARM templates for Project Jackson.
+This repository includes the ARM templates for deploying the Azure resources for the application at each rehion.

 ## Global ARM Template